-She was named a 2019 Rising Star in Estate and Trust Litigation, by Thomson Reuters.
+She was named a Rising Star in Estate and Trust Litigation in 2019 and 2020, by Thomson Reuters.
 She was also named the 2016 Outstanding Small Firm Attorney by the Dallas Volunteer Attorney Program.

-Outside of the office, Tanner is involved with Hope Day School (school board co-chair) and Young Community Partners of Dallas (president-elect).
-She and her husband, Braden, enjoy spending time with their son and two dogs and are avid Dallas sports fans.
+Outside of the office, Tanner is involved with Hope Day School (school board chair) and Young Community Partners of Dallas (president).
+She and her husband, Braden, enjoy spending time with their kids and are avid Dallas sports fans.